MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 The files for this design can be downloaded from Thingiverse [here](https://www.thingiverse.com/thing:6153166).

-## Winding Polarities

-Guide the feed-end of the wire across the winding holder using the notches as guides and then continue winding the other end.
-Do not change the drill direction.
-Once the other end is complete, secure the wire, leave a good length exposed for wiring, and then cut the wire.

-(work in progress)

 # Two-Stator Four-Coil Design

-## Winding Polarities

-Guide the feed-end of the wire across the winding holder using the notches as guides and then continue winding the other end.
-Do not change the drill direction.
-Once the other end is complete, secure the wire, leave a good length exposed for wiring, and then cut the wire.

-(work in progress)

 # Four-Stator Four-Coil Design

-## Winding Polarities

-You will need to reverse the drill before winding the other end.
-Once the other end is complete, secure the wire, leave a good length exposed for wiring, and then cut the wire.
-Be sure to flip the drill direction before commencing winding the other pair of coils.

-(work in progress)

 # References